henrynash/elements/an/AnthaAcademy/Lesson1_Commands/Lesson1_Sample_Workflows/B_parallelruns/readme_drivers.md

 To see the full list type antha run --help on the command line.

 2.
-To select which driver port to connect to add the --driver flag as shown above (making sure it matches the driver port you’ve served in a separate terminal).
+To select which driver port to connect to add the --driver flag as shown above (making sure it matches the driver port you've served in a separate terminal).

 A driver can be called from a local port if already running (see part b):